lightward/mechanic-tasks/docs/partially-auto-capture-payments-as-orders-are-fulfilled/README.md

 Running when an order is updated, this task captures payment in proportion to the order value that has been fulfilled.
 For example, for an order with a subtotal of $10 and a total of $15 with shipping/taxes/discounts, this task will capture $7.50 when $5 of the order's value has been fulfilled.

-This task only works with payment gateways that support multiple captures against an authorization, which does not include Shopify Payments.
-This task also will not process orders that use multiple payment gateways *on the same order*.
+This task only works with payment gateways that support multiple captures against an authorization, which includes Shopify Payments.
+However, this task will not process orders that use multiple payment gateways *on the same order*.

 Note: To find the payment gateway names, you will need to check the **payment_gateway_names** field on any order that uses the gateway(s) you wish to configure in this task.
 One method of doing this is to add **.json** to the end of the order admin page address, and searching for *payment_gateway_names* (e.g. "https[]()://admin.shopify.com/store/my-shop/orders/1234567890.json").